December 21, 2025 (2mo ago) — last updated January 15, 2026 (1mo ago)

 The Motivational Power of Tiers

-A tiered structure changes the game.
-It introduces a clear ladder of milestones with escalating rewards, which gamifies the sales process.
-When reps know that crossing a threshold unlocks a higher rate, their focus shifts from just hitting a number to unlocking the next level of earnings.
+A tiered plan introduces a ladder of milestones with escalating rewards, which effectively gamifies selling.
+When reps know a threshold unlocks a higher rate, they focus on reaching the next level instead of just meeting a baseline.
+A common, effective three-tier example is:

 • 3% on sales up to 50% of quota